Model Hub solution architecture

 Retake control of your data

-The Hackolade Enterprise Model Hub helps organizations retake control of their data by structuring how it’s designed, documented, governed, and understood.
+The Hackolade Enterprise Model Hub helps organizations retake control of their data (and reduce your data debt) by structuring how it’s designed, documented, governed, and understood.
 By enabling a design-first, model-driven approach, it improves data quality from the start, reducing cleanup costs, minimizing risk, and accelerating time to value.
 It turns scattered data into a strategic asset, aligned across both business and technical teams.

 Traditional metadata management solutions and the Model Hub aim for the same goals and manage similar content.
 But they take fundamentally different approaches in terms of strategy, sequence, and execution.